 Step 4: Plan special, high-quality time with your kids

 Reconnecting with your kids has so many benefits.
 It puts them in a good mood, it puts you in a good mood, and it helps prevent mom guilt.

-Try working in some high-quality activities with your kids at least once a week to help prevent single mom guilt.
+Try working in some high-quality activities with your kids at least once a week to reconnect and help prevent single mom guilt.

 Bonus Tip: Take a break from social media